Insights

 Regulatory changes

-Changes in government regulations—such as zoning, tax policies and environmental regulations—can impact property values and development potential.
+Changes in government regulations—such as zoning, tax policies and environmental regulations—can impact property values and commercial development potential.
 These can often be a positive for investors, with changes leaning in a favourable direction.
 But it’s important to be aware of the downsides they sometimes cause.

 Mitigation: Stay informed about local and federal regulations, and thoroughly research proposed changes in your property’s locale (preferably before you invest in it).
 Of course, it’s wise to consult with property, legal and planning professionals who can provide specific advice on compliance and strategic planning.